-If there is any doubt about any of the quality aspects, provisional release is postponed.
+If doubt exists regarding any of the quality aspects, provisional release is postponed.

 For final release, two (2) years' data from a minimum of five (5) localities per annum is required.
 These samples will be indicated as 'Second year Final' for unique identification purposes.